AincradOT/platform/docs/architecture/gcp.md

 ## Service accounts and roles

-The GCP platform will define service accounts for CI operations (Phase 2):
+The GCP platform defines service accounts for CI operations:

 - Platform CI service account for Terraform operations on org and projects
 - Dev CI service account for development environment operations